Make a Reservation

 If you are coming by school bus or charter bus, please see Bus Routes for Field Trips and Other Groups.
 All buses must use approved routes to the Exploratorium.
 Don’t delay your visit by taking an inaccessible route!

-If you’ve arrived by school bus or charter bus, please wait for an orange-vested Explainer to meet your bus before unloading students.
-If you’ve arrived by public transportation, please check in with an Explainer.
+When you arrive, please check in with an orange-vested Explainer.
+If you arrived by school bus or charter bus, then please wait for an Explainer to meet your bus before unloading students.
+If you arrived by public transportation or car, then please check in with an Explainer in the plaza.

-While the Explainer organizes your group in the plaza—the open area on the north side of Pier 15, just before the main entrance—the lead teacher from your group should check in at the Guest Services podium, also located in the plaza, to confirm the number of students and adults in your group.
+While the Explainer organizes your group in the plaza—the open area on the north side of Pier 15, in front of the main entrance—the lead teacher from your group should check in at the Guest Services podium, located in the admission corridor, to confirm the number of students and adults in your group.
 Guest Services will also receive any final payments or issue a chargeback, if appropriate.

 An Explainer will welcome your group to the museum, point out any special exhibits and demonstrations, and answer any questions you may have.
 The orientation will also cover logistical details and museum rules.
 The Explainer will then lead your group in exploring one exhibit.
+The orientations are for teachers and chaperones as well as students.
 Please plan approximately 15 minutes for the orientation.

 The Explainer will not stay with you throughout your visit.
 However, Explainers are available around the museum to answer your questions, discuss exhibits, and lead demonstrations.

-If you would like your group to receive an orientation in a language other than English, please tell the Explainer when you check in.
+If you would like your group to receive an orientation in a language other than English or have other requests, please tell the Explainer when you check in.
 We will do our best to accommodate you.

 Visiting the Exploratorium Store

 The Exploratorium has two stores; we recommend that school groups use the store located in the center of the Exploratorium.
 This store has been designed with your students and their interests in mind.
 It’s located near the main entry/exit point in the heart of the museum.
-One adult chaperone is required for every ten students in the store.
-Ask for information about scheduling your store visit when you make your field trip reservation.
+One adult chaperone is required for every five students in the store.
+It's best to visit the store earlier in your field trip.
+If you wait until you're ready to leave the store is often crowded.

 An Explainer or the Information Desk staff can assist you in finding a lost student.